 I just find it interesting the way such products are percieved by many as imitations or “vegan food”, when they stand on their own quite well.

 Say, I’d been craving a creamy sauce.
 Being allergic to dairy, I found a great alternative-chickpea flour! just mix with water, salt and oil.
 To be honest I don’t get why coconut and almond flour are so popular.
 With chickpea flour you don’t even need eggs!
 It binds to itself.
 Flatbreads, cakes, pizza… The possibilities are endless!
+Just remember the flour needs to soak overnight in water.

 It’s full of protein, iron, magnesium, the list goes on.
 Such a versatile ingredient.